UWASL/NIFTY/simple example/example.md

 Example 2: A partition while using Nifty
 -------

-We will repeate the previouse example on the cluster after deploying Nifty.
+We will repeat the previous example on the cluster after deploying Nifty.

 Redo steps 1 and 2 from example 1 above.

 1. Deploy Nifty using the deployment script found in the ```deploy``` directory.
-Run the deploy script on the controler node.
+Run the deploy script on the controller node.

 ```bash
 node4$ sudo ./deploy_nifty.sh
 ```

-4. Now, on node4 run the script to create a parition using ./deploy_partitioner.sh
+4. Now, on node4 run the script to create a partition using ./deploy_partitioner.sh

 ```bash
 node4$ sudo ./deploy_partitioner.sh
 ```

-This will create a partition spacified in parts.conf
+This will create a partition specified in parts.conf

 9. Test this by logging into nodes 1,2, and 3.
 You should still be able to ping all the nodes from all the nodes, despite the partition.